jekyll/jekyll/docs/_tutorials/convert-existing-site-to-jekyll.md

 First, let's start with a grounding in the basics.
 Stripping a Jekyll site down to an extremely basic level will help clarify what happens in a Jekyll site.
 If you haven't already installed the jekyll gem, [install it]({% link _docs/installation.md %}).

-A bare boned Jekyll site consists of a bunch of HTML, CSS — or Sass — and JavaScript files.
-In this tutorial, we'll start with a *basic Jekyll site* consisting of three files:
+We'll start with a *basic Jekyll site* consisting of three files:

 ```
 ├── _config.yml